bartushak007/terminal-app/README.md

 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-It seems that http://data.fixer.io/ does not work on gh pages.
+http://data.fixer.io/ does not work on gh-pages for some reasons.
 Clone and run it on a local machine.
-[https://bartushak007.github.io/terminal-app](https://bartushak007.github.io/terminal-app).
+Otherwise feel free to use default currencies EUR, PLN, USD, UAH, RUB as of June 20, 2020 here on [https://bartushak007.github.io/terminal-app](https://bartushak007.github.io/terminal-app).